Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 We consider a feature set an alternative to another feature set if it differs sufficiently.
 Mathematically, we express this notion with a set-dissimilarity measure~\cite{choi2010survey, egghe2009new}.
 These measures typically assess how strongly two sets overlap and relate this to their sizes.
 E.g., a well-known set-dissimilarity measure is the Jaccard distance, which is defined as follows for the feature sets $F'$ and $F''$:

 In this article, we use a dissimilarity measure based on the Dice coefficient:

-Generally, we do not have strong requirements on the set-dissimilarity measure~$d(\cdot)$.
-Our definitions of alternatives only assume symmetry, i.e., $d(F',F'')=d(F'',F')$, and non-negativity, i.e., $d(F',F'') \geq 0$, though one could adapt them to other conditions as well.
-In particular, the dissimilarity measure does not need to be a metric but can also be a semi-metric~\cite{wilson1931semi} like~$d_{\text{Dice}}(\cdot)$.
+Generally, we only have mild assumptions on the set-dissimilarity measure~$d(\cdot)$.
+Our subsequent definitions, examples, and propositions assume symmetry, i.e., $d(F',F'')=d(F'',F')$, normalization $d(\cdot) \in [0,1]$, and that $d(\cdot) = 1$ implies an empty intersection of the two sets.
+In particular, $d(\cdot)$~does not need to be a metric but can also be a semi-metric~\cite{wilson1931semi} like~$d_{\text{Dice}}(\cdot)$.
+In contrast to metrics, semi-metrics may violate the triangle inequality.

-We leverage the set-dissimilarity measure for the following definition: \begin{definition}[Single alternative] Given a symmetric, non-negative set-dissimi\-larity measure~$d(\cdot)$ and a dissimilarity threshold~$\tau \in \mathbb{R}_{\geq 0}$, a feature set $F'$ is an alternative to a feature set~$F''$ (and vice versa) if $d(F',F'') \geq \tau$. \end{definition} The threshold~$\tau$ controls how alternative the feature sets must be and depends on the dataset as well as user preferences.
+We leverage the set-dissimilarity measure for the following definition: \begin{definition}[Single alternative] Given a symmetric set-dissimilarity measure~$d(\cdot) \in [0, 1]$ with $d(\cdot) = 1$ implying no set overlap, and a dissimilarity threshold~$\tau \in [0, 1]$, a feature set $F'$ is an alternative to a feature set~$F''$ (and vice versa) if $d(F',F'') \geq \tau$. \end{definition} The threshold~$\tau$ controls how alternative the feature sets must be and depends on the dataset as well as user preferences.
 In particular, requiring strong dissimilarity may cause a significant drop in feature-set quality.
 Some datasets may contain many features of similar utility, thereby enabling many alternatives of similar quality, while predictions on other datasets may depend on a few key features.
 Only users can decide which drop in feature-set quality is acceptable as a trade-off for obtaining alternatives.
 Thus, we leave $\tau$ as a user parameter.
 In case the set-dissimilarity measure $d(\cdot)$ is normalized to $[0,1]$, like the Dice dissimilarity (cf.~Equation~\ref{eq:afs:dice}) or Jaccard distance (cf.~Equation~\ref{eq:afs:jaccard}), the interpretation of $\tau$ is user-friendly: Setting $\tau=0$ allows identical alternatives, while $\tau=1$ implies zero overlap.

 If the choice of $\tau$ is unclear a priori, users can try out different values and compare the resulting feature-set quality.
 One systematic approach is a binary search: Start with the mid-range value of $\tau=0$, i.e., 0.5 for $\tau \in [0,1]$.
 If the quality of the resulting alternative is too low, decrease $\tau$ to 0.25, i.e., allow more similarity.
 If the quality of the resulting alternative is acceptably high, increase $\tau$ to 0.75, i.e., check a more dissimilar feature set.
 Continue this procedure till an alternative with an acceptable quality-dissimilarity trade-off is found.